-Students enrolled in career and technical education (CTE) programs in high school can earn industry-recognized credentials and college credits before graduating high school, equipping them to quickly enter a skilled career or higher education.
-Although the FY2024 state budget added \$30 million more for CTE, an overall lack of state investment and outdated policies obstruct more students from accessing these effective programs.
-But a control of the state investment and outdated policies obstruct more students from accessing these effective programs.
+Students enrolled in career and technical education (CTE) programs in high school can earn industry-recognized credentials and college credits before graduating high school, equipping them to quickly enter a skilled career or higher education.82 Although the FY2024 state budget added \$30 million more for CTE, an overall lack of state investment and outdated policies obstruct more students from accessing these effective programs.83

 As a result, less than 6% of Montgomery County high school students (2,126) are enrolled as CTE concentrators, the third lowest share of the five southeastern Pennsylvania counties.
-(A CTE concentrator is a student who successfully completes at least half of their CTE coursework.)
+84 (A CTE concentrator is a student who successfully completes at least half of their CTE coursework.)